mkrzz/Platformer_project/README.md

 ### University assignnment
 Create your own platform game using the SFML API
+This repository is a portfolio version of the original coursework, all features and content implemented by myself

 ## Theme
 A continuous vertical scroller platform game where you control an eyeball.